-Orifice Plates have many uses: power generation, oil production, refining, water treatment and distribution, gas processing and transmission, chemical, and petrochemical industry.
+Orifice plates have many uses: power generation, oil production, refining, water treatment and distribution, gas processing and transmission, chemical, and petrochemical industry.
 An orifice plate is a thin plate with a hole in it, usually placed in a pipe.

+An orifice plate is also known as a diaphragm.
 First, the fluid passes through the orifice then the pressure builds up slightly upstream of the orifice.
-Then, the fluid is forced to converge to pass through the hole, the velocity increases, and the fluid pressure decreases.
+Then, the liquid converges and passes through the hole, the velocity increases, and the fluid pressure decreases.

 When the flow expands, the velocity falls, and the pressure increases.
 The pressure difference generated by the flow velocity through the hole enables the flow quantity to be measured.

 The membrane is a thin plate with holes, usually connected to a pipe.
-When liquid (liquid or gas) flows through the hole, the pressure in front of the hole increases slightly.
+When liquid (liquid or gas) flows through the gap, the pressure in front of the hole increases slightly.
 Forced to converge through the hole, the speed increases, and the fluid pressure decreases.

 The flow expands, the speed decreases, and the pressure increases.
-By measuring the liquid pressure difference between the inlet and outlet of the bottom, the flow velocity can be derived from the Bernoulli equation using coefficients established by extensive research.
+By measuring the liquid pressure difference between the inlet and outlet of the bottom, the flow velocity can be derived from the equation using coefficients established by extensive research.

-When the liquid is single-phase (not a mixture of gas and liquid or liquid and solid) and is well mixed, and the flow is continuous rather than pulsating, orifice plates are most commonly used to measure flow in pipes.
+When the liquid is single-phase (not a mixture of gas and liquid or liquid and solid) and mixed, and the flow is continuous rather than pulsating, orifice plates commonly measure flow in pipes.

 In these cases, and when designing and installing membranes according to relevant requirements.
-You can easily determine the flow rate from published formulas based on extensive research and published in industry, national and international standards.
+You can quickly determine the flow rate from published formulas based on extensive research and published in industry, national and international standards.

 The edges can be rounded or tapered, and the plate can have holes the same size as the pipe, except for the clogged part at the top or bottom.
-The hole can be eccentric to the pipe, making the pressure connection at another location.
+The hole can be eccentric to the pipeline, making the pressure connection at another location.

 Orifice flanges are for metering the volumetric flow rate of liquid and gasses through a pipe.
 Each flange comes with two pipe taps for measuring the pressure drop of the flow through an orifice plate.
-Orifice Flanges are used with orifice meters to measure the flow rate of either liquids or gases in the pipeline.
+Orifice flanges are used with orifice meters to measure the flow rate of either liquids or gases in the pipeline.

 They are also used with orifice meters to measure the flow rate of either liquids or gases in the respective pipeline.
 Orifice flanges usually come with either raised faces or ring-type joint facings.
 Therefore, they are essentially the same as weld neck and slip-on flanges with extra machining.